-Specifically, our core innovation is a combination of geospatial clustering analysis of user-generated review data targeting sentiment and place-locator word frequencies, community outreach and traditional urban planning methods.
-While our technical methodology may move the needle in terms of making participatory planning an easily-accessible form of analysis, our ideas are rooted in decades of literature and surveys, place imageability analysis and other methods of assessing the needs and perception of communities.
+While our technical methods may move the needle in terms of making participatory planning-focused analysis easily-accessible, our ideas are rooted in decades of literature and surveys, place imageability analysis and other methods of assessing the needs and perception of communities.

 Jane Jacobs’ assessment of safety and the need for diversity on a street, Kevin Lynch’s Image of the City and conceptualization of imageability, or more contemporary individuals like Eloi Laurent and his arguments for 21st century sustainability through mixed-use communities all advocate for community-driven solutions; City78 has expanded on these professional ideas through a methodological approach to assess communities.

 City78 operates as a for-profit, independent urban analytics agency in the greater Washington DC area.
 Our work reflects the highest standards in urban planning and data science ethics.
 City78 works with a variety of clients in government, non-profits, foundations and the private sector.
 We believe it is necessary to have a diverse client base so that we are able to tell a diversity of stories as well as ensuring a single funder does not influence the majority of our work.